Lídia Jorge: Life

-Lídia Jorge was born in the village of Boliqueime in the Algarve region of southern Portugal in a family of farmers and emigrants.
+Jorge was born in the village of Boliqueime in the Algarve region of southern Portugal into a family of farmers and emigrants.
 She graduated in Romance Philology from the Faculty of Arts of the University of Lisbon and became a secondary school teacher.
 In this position, she spent some decisive years in Angola and Mozambique, during the last period of the Portuguese Colonial War, but most of her teaching career was in Portugal.
 She was a visiting professor at the Faculty of Arts of the University of Lisbon between 1995 and 1999.
-She also served as a member of the Portuguese High Authority for Media ((Social Communication)) and was a member of the General Council of the University of Algarve.
+She also served as a member of the Portuguese High Authority for Social Communication, the country's media regulator, and was a member of the General Council of the University of Algarve.

 Publications

-Lídia Jorge's first publication, the novel O Dia dos Prodígios [The Day of the Prodigies] (1980), is considered to be a major contribution to the new wave of modern Portuguese literature which followed the end of the Estado Novo regime in 1974.
-The two novels which followed, O Cais das Merendas [The Wharf of the Parties’ Remains] (1982) and Notícia da Cidade Silvestre [The Wild Town Remembering] (1984) both won the Lisbon Municipality Literary Prize.
+Jorge's first publication, the novel O Dia dos Prodígios [The Day of the Prodigies] (1980), is considered to be a major contribution to the new wave of modern Portuguese literature which followed the end of the Estado Novo regime in 1974.
+The two novels which followed, O Cais das Merendas [The Wharf of the Parties' Remains] (1982) and Notícia da Cidade Silvestre [The Wild Town Remembering] (1984) both won the City of Lisbon Literary Prize.

 It was, however, with A Costa dos Murmúrios [The Murmuring Coast] (1988), a book that draws upon her experiences in colonial Africa, that the author confirmed her status as one of the leading figures in modern Portuguese literature.

-In 1998 O Vale da Paixão [The Painter of Birds] won a number of awards.
-Four years later the novel O Vento Assobiando nas Gruas [The Wind Whistling in the Cranes] (2002) won the Grande Prémio da Associação Portuguesa de Escritores (Portuguese Writers' Association Prize) and the Prémio Correntes d'Escritas (Prize for New Currents in Writing).
+In 1998, O Vale da Paixão [The Painter of Birds] won a number of awards.
+Four years later the novel O Vento Assobiando nas Gruas [The Wind Whistling in the Cranes] (2002) won the Grand Prize for Novel and Novella of the Portuguese Writers' Association and the Prémio Correntes d'Escritas (Prize for New Currents in Writing).

-In 2007 Lídia Jorge published the novel Combateremos a Sombra [We Shall Fight the Shadow], which was launched at the Fernando Pessoa Foundation in Lisbon.
+In 2007, Jorge published the novel Combateremos a Sombra [We Shall Fight the Shadow], which was launched at the Fernando Pessoa Foundation in Lisbon.
 This novel won the Michel Brisset Prize 2008 awarded by the French Psychiatrists Association.

-In 2009 the author published the essay Contrato Sentimental [Sentimental Contract], a critical reflection on the future of Portugal.
+In 2009, the author published the essay Contrato Sentimental [Sentimental Contract], a critical reflection on the future of Portugal.
 In 2011 she wrote A Noite das Mulheres Cantoras [The Night of the Singing Women].